MoFayaz/MoFayaz/README.md

 #### Talking about my personal stuff:

-- 💻 The tech I'm interested in is Flutter, AR/VR, ML & Deep Learning
+- 💻 The tech I'm interested in is React with TypeScript, Node JS & DSA
-- ✍ I also do technical writing on Medium
+- - ✍ I also do technical writing on Medium
-- 📱 First Live app on Play Store coming soon.
-- ✨ I'm learning Flutter Full Stack Development, AR & ML
+- ✨ I'm learning MERN Stack Development & DBMS
 - 📄 [Resume][profile]

 ### Languages & Tools